Frequently Asked Questions

 To apply you must set an appointment at your local office.
-The application fee is $100 for one person or $150 for two.
+The application fee is $100 per applicant.
 There are no restrictions on income or the areas where you can live.
 What NHBA is trying to determine is whether you would be able to purchase a home in the program in 24-months or less with our help.
-About 80% of applications are accepted and the most common reasons for an application to be declined are a recent foreclosure or current monthly debts which exceed 27% of your income.
+About 80% of applications are accepted and the most common reasons for an application to be declined are a foreclosure within the preceding 12-months, or current monthly debt payments which exceed 27% of your income.
 If you are not accepted your application fee is refunded in full.

 2 - DOES NHBA CONDUCT BUSINESS THROUGH SEMINARS?